aleexam/result_or/README.md

 # ResultOr

 Easy and safe error handling built on the `ResultOr` / `Either` pattern.
+Skip writing a lot of boilerplate with error handling using this solution.
 Requires **Dart 3.0+**

 ## ✨ Features

 - Wrap any function (sync, async, or parameterized) or stream with `ResultOr()` or use `.resultOr()` extension.
 - Avoid uncaught exceptions – get a clear `ResultData` or `ResultError`.
-- Optional `onSuccess` and `onError` callbacks, when, map, andThen methods.
+- Optional `onSuccess` and `onError` callbacks, when, map, andThen, onSuccess/onError methods.
 - With ResultOr simply call your functions in bloc/store/etc, or anywhere else, wrapped in ResultOr()
 - Better than other similar solutions, because you don't need to return special data from every function and support corresponding logic.
 You only wrap at the end in one place